ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

 - Unstaking costs 1% of principal
 - APY sits in the contract until claimed, then goes to wallet and earns reflections and can be added to the stake
 - Users maintain custody of staked tokens
+- Claiming staking rewards weekly is optimum for compounding

 ## Locking
 Locking is considered the superpower of pTGC: